Library Information and Procedures

 E. Intra-Library Loan Requests facilitate borrowing library materials from the other CSU libraries.
 These are requested by using the "Request Book" feature in CONSULS.
 Faculty use their Windows account authentication to complete the request.
 Books are held at the circulation desk for pick up for seven days.

-H. A “Faculty Resource Center” in the Robert S. Young Library (WS 435a) has a collection of curriculum building materials, classroom-use videos, as well as the Jossey-Bass/Pfeiffer Annual series of practical materials for trainers, consultants and performance-improvement technologists.
+G. A “Faculty Resource Center” in the Robert S. Young Library (WS 435a) has a collection of curriculum building materials and classroom-use videos.
 Material in this Center is available for loan to WCSU faculty.

 II.
 Reserved Materials for Course Use